s3664099/island_of_secrets/readme.md

 since a database doesn't need to be built to run the game).

 Anyway, this file is only read once during the set up phase to build the locations, the items, the verbs, nouns, and codes for setting the item flags and location.
-Also, unlike the Constants class, this one isn't static, so it needs to be instantiated to access the data.
+Like the Constants class, this one is also static, meaning that it can be read without needing to instansiate the object.
+Further, it is only read at the beginning of the game.

 **Location**